MrChebik/Messenger/README.md

 # Messenger
 Messenger on Java.
 The technology used:
 - AWT
+- Log4j
+- Maven
+- MySQL
 - Sockets
-- MySQL
 - Swing
-- Log4j
 - XML

 In the RELEASE - it's like how usually chat.